Indo-Pacific bottlenose dolphin: Taxonomy

 Until 1998, all bottlenose dolphins were considered members of the single species T. truncatus.
-In that year, the Indo-Pacific bottlenose dolphin was recognized as a separate species.
+But in that year, the Indo-Pacific bottlenose dolphin was recognized as a separate species.
 Both species are thought to have split during the mid-Pleistocene, about 1 million years ago.

 Some evidence shows the Indo-Pacific bottlenose dolphin may actually be more closely related to certain dolphin species in the genera Stenella and Delphinus, especially the Atlantic spotted dolphin (S. frontalis), than it is to the common bottlenose dolphin.
 However, more recent studies indicate that this is a consequence of reticulate evolution (such as past hybridization between Stenella and ancestral Tursiops) and incomplete lineage sorting, and thus support T. truncatus and T. aduncus belonging to the same genus.

 The Burrunan dolphin (T. (aduncus) australis) has been alternately considered its own species, a subspecies of T. truncatus, or a subspecies of T. aduncus.
 Following the results of a 2020 study, the American Society of Mammalogists presently classifies it as a subspecies of T. aduncus.
 The same study delineated 3 distinct lineages within T. aduncus which could each be their own subspecies: an Indian Ocean lineage, an Australasian lineage, and the Burrunan dolphin.
 The Society for Marine Mammalogy does not recognize the Burrunan dolphin as a distinct species or subspecies, citing the need for further research.